credli/khalilstemmler-blog/src/pages/articles/software-design-architecture/full-stack-software-design.md

 What is the primary goal of software?

-> The goal of software is to _continually_ **produce something that satisfies the needs of it's users**, while minimizing the effort it takes to do so.
+> The goal of software is to _continually_ **produce something that satisfies the needs of its users**, while minimizing the effort it takes to do so.

 I fought with coming up with the best definition for a long time, and I'm prepared to argue with you about why I think that's accurate.

-Software that doesn't serve the needs of it's users, simply isn't good software.
+Software that doesn't serve the needs of its users, simply isn't good software.

 And since the needs of our users changes often, it's important to make sure that software **was designed in order to be changed**.